 An awkward subject, but it’s no joke

-While the impact is tough on anyone, the need for a stoma bag can be much more psychologically difficult for younger patients, given the number of years they still have ahead of them and the greater likelihood of activities that could result in making the bag visible, Dr. Ashburn says.
+While the impact is tough on anyone, the need for a stoma bag can be much more psychologically tough for younger people, given the number of years they still have ahead of them and the greater likelihood that they’ll participate in activities that could make the bag visible, Dr. Lightner says.

 Bags offer much more personal freedom

-Patients should see an experienced, board-certified colorectal surgeon to have whatever surgery they might need and then be fitted for a bag, Dr. Ashburn says.
+Anyone considering a colostomy should see an experienced, board-certified colorectal surgeon to have the surgery you need and be fitted for a bag.

-“They need the proper care from a specialist, a colorectal surgeon to do the surgery the right way, so they can get a better quality of life,” he says.
+“You need the proper care from a specialist to do the surgery the right way so they can get a better quality of life,” Dr. Lightner.
 “It’s very important that you be in the right hands.
-Most people become devastated when things are not done right.
-It’s very draining for them to require additional procedures.”
+Most people become devastated if things are not done right, and it’s very draining to require additional procedures.”

-The good news is that the bags offer patients considerably more personal freedom.
-For example patients with inflammatory bowel disease typically need to visit the bathroom 20 to 30 times a day when the condition flares up, Dr. Ashburn says.
+The good news is that bags can offer considerably more personal freedom.
+For example, if you have inflammatory bowel disease, you know how often you need to visit the bathroom when your condition flares up.

-“The bag gives them complete control of their life,” she says.
+“The bag gives you complete control of your life,” Dr. Lightner.
 “The freedom and independence are there.”

-“As much as we need to educate our patients, we need to educate society not to be cruel or evil to our patients,” Dr. Ashburn says.
-“They need to know that they’re not alone in this.
-I tell everyone that if anybody is going to like them less because they have a bag, that’s not the right person for them.”
+“We also need to educate society not to be cruel to these patients,” Dr. Lightner.
+“You need to know that you’re not alone in this.
+I tell everyone that if anybody is going to like you less because you have a bag, that’s not the right person for you.”